jmadushanka6/Cart-Service/README.md

 Assumed quantitiy is always an int, as we are not goingto implement name and category validation for MVP

+For this level, the rules are loaded at startup

 Future -